 Aoi Matsuri (May 15, Kyoto)

-Aoi Matsuri is one of the three grand festivals of Kyoto and dates back to the 6th century.
-Held at the Kamigamo and Shimogamo shrines, the event features an impressive imperial procession with around 500 participants in traditional costumes, carefully recreating the atmosphere of the ancient court.
+Aoi Matsuri is one of the three great festivals of Kyoto and dates back to the 6th century.
+Held at the Kamigamo and Shimogamo shrines, the event features an impressive imperial procession with about 500 participants in traditional costumes, carefully recreating the atmosphere of the ancient court.
 The highlight is the selection of the Saio-Dai, a single woman who represents the ancient imperial princess, wearing elaborate layers of kimonos.

 Aoi Matsuri (May 15, Kyoto)